Your area Not set — showing everywhere

 Addressed

-A homeowner raised a concern regarding the highway department's maintenance activities on specific roads.
-The speaker questioned whether the work being performed was appropriate or sufficient.
+A homeowner raised a concern regarding the maintenance activities being conducted by the highway department on specific roads.
+They were questioning the quality or nature of the work being done.
 Key concern

 Highway department maintenance on certain roads.